anshlabs716/anshlabs716/README.md

 * 📱 Android security
 * 🔒 Privacy

+I'm still learning.

-My goal isn't to pretend I know everything.
+The goal is to actually understand things rather than pretending I already know everything.

-It's to keep learning until I actually understand it.

 ---

 # 🎮 Gaming

-I'm a gamer too.

-Gaming helped make computers and technology interesting to me in the first place.
+Gaming is another thing that got me interested in computers and technology.

 I enjoy: